 The whole class activity engages all young people regardless of their academic ability and attainment; students will have the opportunity to interact with a diversity of researchers from a variety of subjects.

 We provide all the resources and materials needed, whether you’re running I’m a Researcher with just one class or a whole year group; including suggested lesson plans and modifications to suit different students’ abilities.

-We recommend spending at least 2 hours on the event.
-This will usually be 1 introductory lesson, 1 homework of reading more about the researchers and submitting questions and 1 lesson of live chat with the researchers.
+We recommend spending at least 2 hours on the activity.
+This will usually be one introductory lesson, one piece of homework (we suggest reading researchers’ profiles and posting questions in ASK) and one lesson of live chat with the researchers.

 How much does it cost?